-What should you do when a story comes back rejected and your ideas don’t sell?
-An award-winning journalist for TIME and NYT has some answers.
+What to do when a story comes back rejected and your ideas don’t sell.

 A writer emailed me the other day to ask what I do when my ideas don’t sell, when I get rejection after rejection.